NOAA-CSL/MELODIES-MONET/docs/tutorial/downloading_obs.rst

 for the same analysis period.
 We will work on automating this process further in the future.

-Examples of preprocessed observational data for MELODIES MONET are in the melodies_monet/data folder of the code on GitHub.
+Examples of preprocessed observational data for MELODIES MONET are here:
+`MELODIES MONET Example Datasets <https://csl.noaa.gov/groups/csl4/modeldata/melodies-monet/>`_.

 In order to preprocess the observational data for additional time periods follow the instructions in the jupyter notebooks in the